Understanding Southwest Airlines's Unusual Options Activity | Benzinga

 Understanding Southwest Airlines's Unusual Options Activity

-Southwest Airlines (NYSE:LUV) shares experienced unusual options activity on Thursday.
-The stock price moved up to $50.13 following the option alert.
+Shares of Southwest Airlines (NYSE:LUV) saw some unusual options activity on Wednesday.
+Following the unusual option alert, the stock price moved down to $51.1.

 - Sentiment: BULLISH